Morocco is nothing less than spellbinding. Style and symbolism ooze

 you’ll explore by camel and mule, and Morocco will capture your heart.

-Head to a small village (about 40 minutes from Marrakech) and enjoy a private, outdoor cooking class hosted by a local chef.
+Head to a small village outside Marrakech and enjoy a private, outdoor cooking class hosted by a local chef.
 Learn about Moroccan spices, including Ras al Hanout, the definite spice of Moroccan cuisine.
 Bake bread the Moroccan way using a traditional earthen wood-fueled stove.
 Prepare a tagine, a version of the classic Moroccan stew.
 Your organic vegetables are gown in the garden on site!
-While your tagine is cooking over the fire, take a walk (about 20 minutes) across a wide valley, where sheep graze, wild cactus fruit grows and life goes on untouched by nearby Marrakech.

 PRIVATE DESERT ENCAMPMENT